isledecomp/actionheadergen/README.md

 ## Building

 This project uses the CMake build system.
 As this project makes use of [libweaver](https://github.com/isledecomp/SIEdit), you will need to pull the source recursively.
-For now, you will have to go into the libweaver subdirectory and build it manually as the CMakeLists in this project only targets the tool itself.

 The code in this repository should be cross-platform, aside from the use of dirent.
 Dirent has third party implementations on Windows that this project should build fine with, but a native recursive file search function using the WinAPI is still needed to eliminate this edge-case.